DoSomething/contentful-prototype/docs/development/features/paginated-campaign-gallery.md

 - an `orderBy` (comma separated) String to program the sorting (`'id,desc'`)
 - a `first` integer to determine how many campaigns to pull at a time

-Additionaly, it accepts a couple of gallery specific props:
+Additionally, it accepts a couple of gallery specific props:

 - `itemsPerRow`
 - _(optional)_ `title`